Rodco/rodco_db_docs/docs/billing/ui.md

   - applied_at
   - received_at
   - status
-  - customer_rep_id
+  - customer_rep_id [R,F]
-  - created_by_user_id
+  - created_by_user_id [R,F]
   - confirmed_by_user_id
   - deposited_in_bank_id [R,F,C*]
   - items_json
   - total [R,F]

-  * Table Details

-    - Use component tableItemsDetails with Sales_payment_item

 * Create

   - on create set created_by_user_id to the current user
-    - on customer_id select set customer_rep_id from customer
   - use component salesInvoicePaymentSelector
     - load invoices when customer_id is selected
     - on update of amounts, update sales_payment.total and items_json

 * Update

   - do not allow customer_id changes
   - use component salesInvoicePaymentSelector
     - load invoices when customer_id is selected
     - on update of amounts, update sales_payment.total and items_json

 * Actions:
   - apply